The Exact Facebook Post That Got Me My First 5 High-End Clients (Steal This Idea)

 So when this coach challenged me to schedule 30 free conversations with people from my network and gave me the idea to post on my Facebook profile about it, I knew I had to do it.

-What Happened When I PUt Out My Free Session Offer
+What Happened When I Put Out My Free Session Offer

 I remember clenching my teeth and hovering my mouse over the “Post” button.
 And then I remember getting responses literally within an hour.
 It was amazing.